tayloraswift/swift-png/examples/README.md

 }
 ```

-> **note:** many PNG viewers ignore the `tIME` chunk and display the image modification time stored in the image’s [exif data](https://en.wikipedia.org/wiki/Exif), which we did not modify. the png file format does not have a metadata chunk for exif data, so this information is usually encoded as a base-64 string in a png text chunk. parsing and editing this string is beyond the scope of this tutorial, so we won’t go over it.
+> **note:** many png viewers ignore the `tIME` chunk and display the image modification time stored in the image’s [exif data](https://en.wikipedia.org/wiki/Exif), which we did not modify. the png file format does not have a metadata chunk for exif data, so this information is usually encoded as a base-64 string in a png text chunk. parsing and editing this string is beyond the scope of this tutorial, so we won’t go over it.

 ## using in-memory images